mlysy/rdoxygen/rdoxygen-design.md

   pkg = ".", # same as devtools::{document/load_all/install} argument, i.e., any subfolder of package root
   doxyfile = "inst/doc/doxygen/Doxyfile", # path to doxyfile relative to package root options, # passed to doxy_edit
-  vignette = TRUE # add vignette: doxy_vignette is triggered
-  vignetteName = "DoxygenVignette.Rmd", # passed to doxy_vignette
+  vignette = FALSE # add vignette: if TRUE then doxy_vignette is triggered name = "DoxygenVignette.Rmd", # passed to doxy_vignette
-  indexEntry # passed to doxy_vignette
+  index # passed to doxy_vignette
 )

 # add Doxyfile in package if it does not exist